-If the IPP determined the amount of curing solution added to the raw beef briskets in the example above was 21% (i.e., above the regulatory limit of 20%), there may be regulatory noncompliance.
-If the establishment can demonstrate with records (e.g., its own added solution tests during the shift and previous shifts) that the added curing solution is consistently or routinely 20% or below, then there is no noncompliance.
-On the other hand, if the establishment cannot demonstrate that the added curing solution is consistently or routinely 20% or below (i.e., has no data or records), then the IPP would retain the lot of beef briskets until the briskets drain to 20% percent added solution.
-The IPP would document this noncompliance.
+If the beef briskets in the above example were targeted to have a 17% pump had a 19.11% effective or actual pump, there is regulatory noncompliance.
+If the establishment can demonstrate with records (e.g., its own added solution tests during the shift and previous shifts) that the added curing solution is consistently or routinely 17% (as declared on the label) or below, then there is no noncompliance.
+On the other hand, if the establishment cannot demonstrate that the added curing solution is consistently or routinely 17% (as declared on the label) or below (i.e., has no data or records), then the IPP would retain the lot of beef briskets until the briskets drain to 17% percent added solution.
+If a consistent pattern of over pumping (indicates lack of process control) is identified, then the IPP shall request that establishment management update its written procedure to reflect the effective or actual pumping percentage.
+Any pumping above the establishment's target pump but below the maximum solution allowed in the product should be discussed at the weekly meeting.
+The establishment response needs to be documented in the MOI.
+When applicable, the 20% range is determined as, (X% declared on the label x 0.8 for the lower limit) - (X% declared on the label x 1.2 for the upper limit).